Itzhak07/Vacations-Project/README.md

 ![](https://i.imgur.com/uac6VAE.jpg)

 ###### Vacations Page:
-here you can see all the vacations the site have to offer and like / unlike them.
+here you can see all the vacations the site has to offer and like / unlike them.
 ![](https://i.imgur.com/xcKhc2O.jpg)

 ## Admin:
-As admin, you have full CRUD control on the vacations presented in the site.
+As admin, you have full CRUD control on the vacations you offer.
 ![](https://i.imgur.com/MvsLHS9.jpg)

 ###### Add / Edit Vacation modals: